griby51/2doList/readme.md

 ## Installation

-⚠️ Before installing these, you may have python and pip installed on your machine
+⚠️ Before installing these, you may have python and pip installed on your machine even if install.sh will install it for you

 To install as a terminal command type this in your terminal
 ```bash